 The best prospects as renters are professional athletes, students doing thesis, young professionals completing internships or law school, professionals doing contract work and people new to the area who want to get to know a city before purchasing a house.

 Be thorough in your background checks.
 Even if your property management company checks their personal and professional references and credit history, you do it too.
 You actually have more at stake than they do.
-Your name is on the lease and your place is likely furnished.
+Your name is on the lease and your place is likely furnished so you'll want a tenant who respects property.

 Check all past residences and employment, not just the most recent.
 Look for unexplained gaps in residence.
 Ask past landlords if they’d rent to them again, if they got their deposit back and how much their rent was.